FAQs for participants¶

 You can think of FindingFive as an “app store” for behavioral research studies.
 You as the participant get to choose which studies to participate in, and in return, the researchers of those studies will typically pay you a small amount of money as a token of their appreciation.

-Moreover, you can also learn about the latest research findings in behavioral sciences, directly from the researchers who conducted the studies.
-Neat, isn’t it?
+In the future, we will also build a participant-researcher community so that you can also learn about the latest research findings in behavioral sciences, directly from the researchers who conducted the studies.

 What does it mean that my data will be collected?¶